 We do not stop there.
-Here at ShoeAsk we dig deeper constantly.
+Here at ShoeAsk, we dig deeper regularly.
 And then we tend to give the highest points.
 But you know what?
 We are kind of tired analyzing these comments on these pairs.
 Do you need to be ensured in extreme hard jobs?

 That’s something extreme when a worker says that he spends:

 - 11-12 hours a day